BonBon Girls 303

-They debuted on July 4, 2020, with the single "BONBON GIRLS".
-They were managed by Wajijiwa Entertainment.
+The group debuted on August 11, 2020, with the EP The Law of Hard Candy, and disbanded on July 4, 2022.

 History

 Pre-debut: Produce Camp 2020

-The members participated as one of the 101 trainees in the show Produce Camp 2020 (Chuang 2020) before debuting as members of BonBon Girls 303 on July 4, 2020.
-Unlike previous seasons who debuted 11 members, the group members have been changed to 7 members.
+BonBon Girls 303 was formed on July 4, 2020 through Tencent's reality survival show Produce Camp 2020.
+The group only consisted of seven members, unlike the groups which debuted through the previous seasons of the show which had eleven members (Rocket Girls 101, R1SE).
 The final group includes members from different companies: Curley Gao, Zhao Yue, Wang Yijin, Chen Zhuoxuan, Nene/Zheng Naixin, Liu Xiening, and Zhang Yifan.